DOI10.47051/CMNZ4590

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..
 Pholidobolus vertebralis is proposed to be included in this category, instead of Least Concern,12 because the species is considerably less widely-distributed that previously thought.
 Instead of being distributed from Panama and Venezuela, through Colombia, to northern Peru,7 in this work, the “true” P. vertebralis is considered to be restricted to an area smaller than 5,000 km2 in northwestern Ecuador.
-Fortunately, the species has been recorded in 15 protected areas (Appendix 1) and occurs in an area of the country which retains most (~71%) of its forest cover.
+Fortunately, the species has been recorded in 15 protected areas (Appendix 1) and occurs in an area of the country that retains most (~71%) of its forest cover.
 Therefore, P. vertebralis is considered to be facing no major immediate extinction threats.
 However, some populations are likely to be declining due to deforestation by logging and large-scale mining, especially in the provinces Carchi and Imbabura.

 Distribution of Pholidobolus vertebralis in Ecuador